 Day 1 & 2: Tues 29 & Weds 30 April 2025- London Heathrow - Arusha

-After relaxing in our complimentary VIP Airport Lounge, we fly via a European hub to Arusha in eastern Tanzania.
+After relaxing in our complimentary VIP Airport Lounge, we fly overnight via a European hub to Kilimanjaro Airport and then on to Arusha in eastern Tanzania.
 Located at the base of volcanic Mt.
 Meru, this city is the gateway to the best safari destinations and to Africa's highest peak, 5,895m Mt.
 Kilimanjaro, lying some 100 kilometers northeast.
 We meet our local guide and head to our hotel (distance 50 km, 50 mins).
 Depending on arrival time, we may do some birding enroute to the hotel, and/or on arrival.
 Overnight in Arusha at Planet Lodge Hotel.

 Day 3: Thur 1 May - Lark Plains to Tarangire

 We leave early for dryland habitat north of Arusha where rare endemic Beesley’s Lark is found.
 We enjoy birding here for the morning, the array of birds including Abyssinian Wheatear, Banded Parisoma, Tiny Cisticola, Greater Kestrel, Eastern Chanting Goshawk, Red-throated Tit, Short-tailed Lark, Foxy Lark, Athi Short-toed Lark and White-headed Mousebird.
 We may be lucky to spot Mt.
 Kilimanjaro between the clouds, and should also see Mt.
 Meru.
 We also keep an eye open for key mammals including Maasai Giraffe and Common Zebra.

 Later we continue to Tarangire, where excellent birding awaits.
 As we travel we will see Baobab trees, which enrich our journey.
 These magical trees have huge significance in the African culture, fable having it they were planted upside down.
 We may make a stop by the roadside to try the famous “Baobab tree hug”.
 On the way we may see new birds including Banded Parisoma, Hildebrandt’s Starling, Black Bishop, Two-banded Courser, endemic Yellow-collared Lovebird and near-endemic Rufous-tailed Weaver.
 Travel distance 140 km (2.5 hrs) We stay at an excellent tented camp, which we anticipate could be a favourite place for many!
-Overnight for two nights in Tarangire at Burunge Lodge.
+Overnight for two nights in Tarangire at Baobab Camp

 Day 4: Fri 2 May - Tarangire National Park